AmandaNguye/ENSF480TermProjectGroup15/README.md

 ### INSTRUCTIONS

-1. Ensure you have a MySQL connection with the following criteria:

-    - username: ensf480
-    - password: ensf480password
-    - host: 127.0.0.1
-    - port: 3306

-#### This must match the information in ./src/Database/account.properties, otherwise MySQL errors will occur.

-2. Ensure you have a properly initialized database.
+1. Ensure you have a properly initialized database.

     - You can run the one provided titled "database.sql".

-3. Run the program using the following line in the command prompt or execute the jar file:
+2. Run the program using the following line in the command prompt or execute the jar file:

     - "java -jar ENSF480TermProjectGroup15.jar"

+3. The program will ask for your MySQL database connectivity information.
+You may only continue to the program if the information is correct or if previous account information is valid.

 4. Use the program as instructed.